 - Patience please.
 Patience is a virtue.
 Occasionally, there will be a period when work can’t be performed due to weather conditions or lack of materials, tools, or supervision.

 - Be flexible.
 Due to the nature of homebuilding, not all tasks happen as planned.
 If you come expecting to paint, you may be asked to help hang drywall or landscape.

 - Sweat equity.
-Habitat homebuyers must contribute as many as 250-400 hours of labor to Habitat.
+Habitat homebuyers must contribute as many as 250-400 hours of labor to Habitat and Home Repair families contribute 30 hours of labor to repair their home, learn through classes offered at Habitat or to help Habitat’s mission in the office or ReStore.
 They are encouraged to be on site as much as possible with the volunteers building their houses.
-But because they have other commitments, they can’t be around all the time.

 - Consider other opportunities.
 Tuesday-Thursday, Women Build, committees are the channels through which work and ideas flow.
 Take on as much or little as you wish.

 12. The Big Picture.
 If all else fails, re-read the Mission Statement